Skip to content

 This means you can plan almost any October or early November visit to Nikko and catch something spectacular.

-Practical note: Take the Tobu Railway from Asakusa Station (Tokyo) on the limited express Revaty Kegon — about 1h45, roughly ¥3,050 one way.
-During peak foliage, the road to Lake Chuzenji can see four-hour traffic jams.
+Practical note: Take the Tobu Railway from Asakusa Station (Tokyo) on the limited express Revaty Kegon — about 1h45, roughly ¥3,100 one way including the limited express surcharge.
+During peak foliage, the road to Lake Chuzenji can see multi-hour traffic jams.
 Take the bus from Nikko Station; it uses dedicated lanes on the Irohazaka road.
 Go on a weekday.

 Takayama and Shirakawa-go: The Heart of Alpine Japan (Mid-October – Early November)